GoAskAway/qr-url/examples/wasm/README.md

-# WASM Demo for qr-url-uuid4
+# WASM Demo for qr-url

-This example demonstrates using the qr-url-uuid4 WASM bindings in a simple HTML page.
+This example demonstrates using the qr-url WASM bindings in a simple HTML page.

 What it shows:
 - Generate UUID v4 in the browser (via wasm)